qcserestipy/instagram-api-go-client/README.md

-# Instagram Media Insights Go Client
+# Instagram API Go Client

 A Go client library for accessing Instagram Media and Account Insights via the Facebook Graph API v24.0.
 This client is generated from OpenAPI/Swagger specifications and provides type-safe access to Instagram metrics.